joez2450/sep11-freedom-project/blog/entry06.md

 ### Takeaways/Skills

-####
-While creating presentation slides, I needed to find a way with Kyle to effectively convey our project without large chunks of texts.
-Our goal was to be minimalistic in the amount of text we would write.
-We spent a chunk of time planning out the outline of our presentation slides.
-Afterward, we created each slides accordingly to our plan, putting no more than 3 bullet points per slides.

 #### Less is More
 During the Expo showcase, Kyle and I learned that elevator pitches had to be condensed to ideally 3-4 slides while containing small text but that also captured the essence of the project.
 While we presented, I realized that we had a little too much slides to present within the one minute time mark, which limited the amount of time we could have delegated towards our live demonstration of the platformer game.

 [Previous](entry05.md) | [Next](entry07.md)